oskarjaslowski/small-sites/README.md

 ---

+## 💡 Purpose

+This repository serves as:

+* a playground for front-end experiments
+* a collection of small UI/UX ideas
+* a way to practice and improve JavaScript and CSS skills

+---

-## 💡 Future Improvements
+## 🚀 Future Ideas

-* 🌐 Add more mini-sites / modules
+* Add more mini-sites
-* 🎨 Improve UI consistency across sections
+* Improve code consistency across projects
-* 🔍 Better navigation and organization
-* 📱 Responsive design improvements
-* ⚙️ Optional backend integration
-* 🧪 More experimental features and layouts
+* Create a central index page linking all sites
+* Refactor selected projects into React versions